-Eligibility: A nominee must be a member or affiliate of the POLY division of ACS, cannot be an Editor-in-chief, Deputy Editor, or Associate Editor of the sponsoring journals, nor a member of the selection committee in the year the awardee is selected.
+Eligibility: A nominee cannot be an Editor-in-chief, Deputy Editor, or Associate Editor of the sponsoring journals, nor a member of the selection committee in the year the awardee is selected.
 Self nominations are not allowed.
 Nominees must be of age 40 years or below on January 1, of the award year.
 The awardee candidates should have published at least one article in either Biomacromolecules, Macromolecules, or ACS Macro Letters in the previous 2 years.
 Nominees from academia, industry, and national laboratories are encouraged.

-Nomination: Nominators must be a member or affiliate of the POLY division.
-(Before making a nomination, you must get the nominee’s consent to share information about them as a part of the nomination process.
+Nomination: (Before making a nomination, you must get the nominee’s consent to share information about them as a part of the nomination process.
 This is necessary for the American Chemical Society, ACS Publications, and the ACS Division of Polymer Chemistry to comply with laws and rules around the processing of personal data.)
-Nomination packages should be sent by email as a single PDF file to firstname.lastname@example.org and should include (in order):
+Nominations should be submitted at https://americanchemical.co1.

-- List of the nominee’s 10 most-relevant publications, including DOI numbers (1 page maximum
+4. A list of the nominee’s 10 most-relevant publications, including DOI numbers